Tax Sale Information

 - The minimum bid is the amount of the Upset Price.

-- If no bidding takes place within 3 calls by the Collector (auctioneer), the District of Mission is declared the purchaser at the Upset Price.
+- If no bidding takes place within three (3) calls by the Collector (auctioneer), the District of Mission is declared the purchaser at the Upset Price.

-- The purchaser will have until noon to pay the bid price to the cashier in the Finance Department by way of cash, debit card (ensure that you have appropriate limits), bank draft or money order.
+- The purchaser will have until noon to pay the bid price to the cashier in the Finance Department by way of cash, bank draft or money order.

 - If payment is not received by noon, the property will be offered again for bids at 1:00 pm.